TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

 https://www.iana.org/assignments/media-types/media-types.xhtml

 These file types are assigned to all FAL resources.
-They can, for example, be used in Fluid to decide how to render different types of files.
+They can, for example, be used in `Fluid`:pn: to decide how to render different types of files.

 ==================== ===== =======================
 Constant             Value Description